lookout/zipkin/zipkin-gems/zipkin-tracer/README.md

    response status, headers, and body; and can record annotations
  * `:filter_plugin` - plugin function which recieves Rack env and will skip tracing if it returns false
  * `:whitelist_plugin` - plugin function which recieves Rack env and will force sampling if it returns true
+ * `:zookeeper` - plugin function which uses zookeeper and kafka instead of scribe as the transport

 ## Warning